SribatschaMaharana/UFDR-Mounter/README.md

 # UFDR

 A `.ufdr` file is a Cellebrite forensic export that combines an XML metadata blob and a ZIP archive of file contents.
-This project allows you to mount both:
-- The ZIP portion as a virtual file structure
+This project allows you to mount The ZIP portion as a virtual file structure.

-- The pre-ZIP XML data as a virtual `metadata.xml` file
+(Note, at this moment the project only works with .zip files)

 ## Installation, Setup and Usage